Here are some resources we’ve found helpful in navigating discipleship.

 An index of scriptures cited by speakers in LDS General Conference, the Journal of Discourses, and more.

-A nonprofit, independent, peer-reviewed educational journal focused on the scriptures of the LDS Church.
+A nonprofit, independent, peer-reviewed educational journal focused on Mormon thought.

 A bank of over 100 quotes we’ve collected showing numerous perspectives on how science and religion need not be antagonistic towards each other.